ometman/awesome-books/README.md

 ### Deployment
 You can deploy this project using:
+- GitHub Pages from a specific branch (e.g. main).
+- You can also used any cloud service like gcloud or Azure.
-- GitHub Pages for the main branch.
-A deployed version can be found here: https://...
+- A deployed version can be found here: https://...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>